What is SUSS?

-Yes, all new students will be required to attend both a Student Induction session at SIM University and a Team Building session at Outward Bound Singapore (OBS) before commencement of the academic year.
+Yes, all new students will be required to attend both a Student Induction session at Singapore University of Social Sciences and a Team Building session at Outward Bound Singapore (OBS) before commencement of the academic year.
 There is also a preparation programme that all new students have to go through.

 How much are the fees for the full-time programmes?The fee paid each semester is dependent on the number of courses taken.
 A student is likely to take an average of five to six 5-cu courses per semester.

 |Courses||Fee per course|

 |Early Childhood Education||S$31,000||S$62,000|

 * Total estimated fee per programme may differ from the tally of fees for all courses read over 4 years due to the number of Minor courses & Common Curriculum electives read by the student during the entire course of study.

 * Fees shown already take into account acceptance of the Tuition Grant scheme.

 Why do the Minor courses and Common Curriculum electives have lower fees?

 The full-time Finance, Human Resource Management, Marketing, Social Work and Supply Chain Management programmes have Minor courses that are drawn from the part-time programmes.
 Similarly, the Common Curriculum electives in all the full-time programmes are also drawn from the part-time programmes.
 As such, the fees for these courses follow the existing fees and structure of the part-time programmes.

 The tuition fees cover study materials (i.e. textbooks), classes, assignments and examinations.
 They do not include miscellaneous fees for other items specified by SUSS from time to time.